Stellarium/stellarium/BUILDING.md

 Hello, and thank you for your interest to Stellarium!

+If you want to test a prebuilt beta version, take a look at https://github.com/Stellarium/stellarium-data/releases/tag/weekly-snapshot

 ## Why build from source?

 Each time Stellarium is released, the source code is released in Github's